When the Correct Model Fails: The Optimality of Stackelberg Equilibria with Follower Intention Updates: SE under BR Updates

-Which shows that the case where the leader assumed the wrong follower BR obtained a lower cost than the true BR, verifying Proposition~\ref{prop:feedback_prob1}. \end{example} Finally, we briefly discuss the closed loop Stackelberg equilibrium (CLSE)~\cite{basar_dynamic_nodate}.
+Finally, we briefly discuss the closed loop Stackelberg equilibrium (CLSE)~\cite{basar_dynamic_nodate}.
 CLSE uses the information structure $\mc{I}^i_t = \{x_0, \ldots, x_t\}$ for all $t$ and $i\in\{L,F\}$, and provides stronger optimality guarantees than both FSE and OLSE~\cite{kydland_equilibrium_1977}.
 However, the CLSE is more complex to compute, even in LQ games, and is generally time-inconsistent~\cite{basar_time_1989}, except when the leader can enforce a team-solution on the follower.
-While this manuscript does not study the CLSE, we would like to point out that regardless of the stronger guarantees, the CLSE may suffer from similar optimality issues as the OLSE in the Stackelberg game with BR updates.
+While this paper does not study the CLSE, we would like to point out that despite the stronger guarantees, the CLSE may suffer from similar optimality issues as the OLSE in the Stackelberg game with BR updates.